gattoPulcioso/FilesChecker/README.md

-# Text Editor Verifca
+# Text Editor with check.

-Editor con file check
+I often have to check many files or folders, so I needed a tool to do it quickly and conveniently.

 ## Features

 - Select a folder to view its files.
 - Display a list of files in the selected folder.
 - Open and edit text files.
-- Save changes to files.
+- Save changes to files: file changes are saved automatically.
+- Files that have been checked as verified are kept in memory.

 ## How to Run